Kayli/logspub/animals.md

 - was domesticated from red junglefowl about 8,000 years ago
   - was native to india and southeast asia
   - 71–79% of red junglefowl DNA is shared with the domestic chicken

+## insects

+- chilopoda
+  - a class of myriapod arthropods which comprises the centipedes